 Brought you by:

-Howard Prairie is ice free.
-The Marina is open for the season and does have boat rentals.
-All boat ramps are open.
-Fishing is very good with monings being bestight now.
-Use nightcrawlers and power bait as they way to.
+Howard Prairie got 5,100 legal sized 8 - 10 inch rainbows in the week before Memorial Day weekend.
+Fishing is very good with mornings being best right now.
+We have been seeing some really big rainbows come out of here, some getting up to and over 5 pounds.
+Use nightcrawlers and power bait as the way to.
 I mean you just can't go wrong with these two stalwarts of trout fishing.
 Historically green chartruese power bait has been a can't miss up here if the trout are on the bite.
-The reservoir is 100 percent full, which is outstanding!
-The water is up all the way out to Lily Glen and there have already been reports of trout, including large trout caught in Lily Glen.
-I expexcted that was going to happen.
+Trolling is getting better, but water temps are still on the cold side.
+The reservoir is 99 percent plus full.
+The water is out to Lily Glen and there have already been reports of trout, including large trout caught in Lily Glen.
+I expected that was going to happen.
+The Resort, and the Marina are open and the Marina has boat rentals.
+All boat ramps are open.
 ALL county facilities up here have fees to enter and use.
 It is $4 per day or you can get a pass for the year and all the County park facilities for $30.
 That is a great value if you go out fishing a lot here in Jackson County.

 ODF&W stocked the reservoir with 300,000 thousand regular rainbow trout sub legals of 4 - 6 inches in October.
 But, they also planted nearly 37,000 5 - 6 inch Cranebows.
 These rainbows are the strain of rainbow that lives in Central Oregon's Crane Prairie Reservoir.
 They are well noted for the size they attain.
 They are also well adapted to escaping forgaing bass, and that is the reason they were put in.
 Smallmouth bass in Howard Prairie have been very big predators of the kind of rainbows planted in there in the fall each year.
 It is hoped the Cranebows will have better survival rates.
 There will be creel studies done in April and May to see how the Cranebows did.
 You will know a Cranebow if you catch it as it will have a clipped doirsal and adipose fin along with a clipped left lower ventricle fin.